haustin71/Engineering-Journal/README.md

 # Engineering-Journal

-We are creating a caster
-We are Doing the basics of coding using Arduino
+We are creating a caster and going through the basics of coding using Arduino
 ---
 ## Table of Contents
 * [Table of Contents](#Table-of-Contents)